englercj/omnislide/README.md

 * [Future Release] Ken Burns effect

 ## Known Bugs
+* If you hover in while transitioning, the nav shows.
+Need to lock it while transitioning
 * iFrames, and flash as content are wonky
 * Setting slide overrides via the `$().OmniSlide('option')` interface doesn't work
 * I'm sure some combo of `animAsOverlay` and `visible` will break my overlay animation logic